recolic/microsoft-intune-archlinux/README.md

 1. Run `busctl --user tree org.freedesktop.secrets`.
 Does specified path exist or not?
 2. If it exists, please try to unlock it.
 If it doesn't exist, please create it **with a password** .
 (Don't know how to?
 Use `seahorse`)
 3. Enroll again.
 This error will go away.

+- Cannot log into intune-portal: No certificate detected

+If your organization enforced PRMFA (PIV smartcard) policy, refer to [README_smartcard.md](./README_smartcard.md).
+Otherwise, click `sign in another way`.

 - Error calling IWS for Terms of Use: Unexpected failure: Internal Server Error